ChalmersSachi-FS/ChalmersSachi-FS/README.md

 - 🔭 I’m currently working on 1.7 Discussion Assignment, Then will be watching both live lectures & taking the notes.
 - 🌱 I’m currently learning Application Development...

+2/13/24
+I have currently finished taking the quiz.
+Later on I will work on both assignments that are due on the 14th.
+I have finished half of the live lecture, have to finish watching & taking notes.